Pinoccio/docs/carlo.md

 #### Return values.

-the id in this result is the scout id.
+The id in this result is the scout id.

 ```js